 5. Seek Legal help

 If you have been sexually harassed and it is not resolved internally, you may want to consult with an attorney.
 An attorney can help you understand your rights and options, and can represent you in court if necessary.
+You can consider hiring Boucher LLP to handle your complex legal case.

 6. Make a Change